germanny/fetch/index.markdown

 layout: page
 header_js: |
   fetch('/assets/js/colors.json')
-    .then(response => {
+    .then(response => response.json())
-      console.log(response);
-    })
+    .then(result => console.log('success:', result))
+    .catch(error => console.log('error:', error));
 ---

 ## What is the Fetch API?

+The Fetch API is a promised-based API that can perform server requests to fetch data asynchronously using plain Javascript.

-Fetch returns a "Promise" - an object that may produce a single value some time in the future (a resolved value or a reason it's not resolve).
-This response can be "fulfilled", "rejected", or "pending", allowing us to work with data asynchronously.
+(A "promise" is an object that produces a single value some time in the future (a resolved value or a reason it's not resolve).
+This response can be "fulfilled", "rejected", or "pending", allowing us to work with data asynchronously.)

 The response of a `fetch()` request is what's known as a `Stream` object, which means that when we call (for example) the `json()` method, a Promise is returned since the reading of the stream will happen asynchronously.